 VALVET A4e mono blocks

-The A4e are a further improvement of the A4-CB mono-blocks using a separated power supply unit with even more Class-A power!
+The A4e are a further development of the A4-CB mono-blocks using a separated power supply unit with even more Class-A power!

 Long lasting pleasure